Health & Safety

 In the event that urgent care is required, Mountain Camp Woodside is located minutes from Stanford University Hospital and across the street from Portola Valley Fire Station.

-On the first day of camp, the campers that have chosen swimming as their camp activity will participate in our swim test.
+On the first day of camp, the campers that have chosen swimming as their camp activity will participate in our water safety assessment.
 This mandated ACA accreditation requirement offers our lifeguards and camp staff the opportunity to assess each camper’s swimming ability and identify who will require special attention (and possibly a life vest) during their swimming activity periods while at camp.
 Their evaluation of each camper’s ability is focused on keeping your child safe during their time at Mountain Camp Woodside.
 Our Cubs do not take the swim test, as they all wear life vest when they go swimming.
 Camper safety is our number one concern.

 Julia was so attentive to Sloane and Ella during session 7.
 She made them feel like part of the group and they had a blast. - Lindsay R.